Feb 16, 2022 | Native Hope

 "The Lower Brule Sioux Tribe is very grateful to Native Hope for the work they do to help improve life on the reservations they serve.
 This great funding opportunity will finally bring light to the darkness that surrounds the missing and murdered indigenous people whose families are left behind to seek answers for their loved ones.
 May this help bring justice and closure to those who seek the truth for the victims," said Chairman Clyde J. R. Estes.
 "Wopila Tanka, Native Hope, for the financial support to make this a reality for MMIP.
 Hau Mitakuye Oyasin."

-Like the Sacred Heart Center in Eagle Butte, S.D., Native Hope is an outreach of St. Joseph’s Indian School.
+Like the Sacred Heart Center in Eagle Butte, S.D., Native Hope is a partner organization to St. Joseph’s Indian School.
 “Native Hope is doing the right thing for our students and families,” noted St. Joseph’s Indian School President Mike Tyrell.
 “Even one missing person is too many.
 Students at St. Joseph’s have lost loved ones and family members through this human tragedy.”

 Some 40% of sex trafficking victims in South Dakota are Native women and children, disproportionate to the 8.57% of Native residents.
 Domestic violence is another contributing factor to MMIP.

-Among Native Hope’s MMIP efforts are Red Sand Project and Never In Season events that target the multi-billion-dollar human trafficking industry; work with the Red Ribbon Skirt Society; a short film “Voices Unheard” to raise awareness; and a working relationship with Call to Freedom.
+Among Native Hope’s MMIP efforts are Red Sand Project and Never In Season events that target the multi-billion-dollar human trafficking industry; work with the Red Ribbon Skirt Society; and a short film “Voices Unheard” to raise awareness.
 In addition, Native Hope works with Counseling Services at St. Joseph’s on educational events and resources on the issue.